Student Accommodation Development of the Year

 A 293 bed purpose-built accommodation scheme

-Polden, for the Unversity of Bath’s Claverton Down campus, is a 293 bed purpose-built accommodation scheme.
+Polden, for the Unversity of Bath’s Claverton Down campus, is a 293 bed purpose-built postgraduate accommodation scheme.

 Designed to help the University achieve its vision “to be recognised as an international centre of research and teaching excellence”, the accommodation focuses on the latest industry thinking in how the student living and studying experience can seamlessly integrate.

-The new buildings are connected to their surroundings by a homezone that improves the pedestrian flow by linking the landscaped courtyard, student residences and neighbouring academic buildings.
-The design also reduces the volume and impact of vehicular traffic on the development.
+The buildings are connected to their surroundings by a homezone that improves links between the landscaped courtyard, student residences and neighbouring academic buildings.
+The design also reduces the impact of vehicular traffic on the development.

-Facilities at Polden also include a gym and additional meeting suites for studying for group working.
-These are located on the visually prominent south east corner of the scheme, creating a strong connection to the recently completed 10West, an academic facility located opposite the Polden site.
+Facilities also include a gym and additional meeting suites for group working.
+These are located on the visually prominent south east corner of the scheme which creates a strong connection to 10West, an academic facility located opposite.

-A neutral palette of materials, including natural stone cladding, complements the external finishes used elsewhere within the University.
-Perforated metal cladding panels to the circulation cores, window reveals and lower ground floor create a contrast of textures to the facade and allow dappled light within the interior spaces.
+A neutral palette of materials, including natural stone cladding, complements external finishes used elsewhere on campus.
+Perforated metal cladding panels to the circulation cores, window reveals and lower ground floor create texture contrast and allow dappled light within the interior spaces.
 This theme is carried through to the landscape design where rock filled gabion baskets form retaining walls.